 In the context of data collection, you should pay attention to data economy.
 This means that data is only collected for a specific purpose and may only be used for that purpose.
 Show your data subjects exactly what they are giving their data for.
 In addition, you must not collect data that is not appropriate for the purpose.

-Example: For a newsletter registration only the email address is necessary.
+Example: For a newsletter registration, only the e-mail address is necessary.
 Of course, you can also request additional data, but this information is voluntary and must be marked as such.

 5. complete your sign-up process